-In a chapter 7 case the bankruptcy court usually grants the discharge promptly on expiration of the time fixed for filing a complaint objecting to discharge and the time fixed for filing a motion to dismiss the case for substantial abuse.
-Typically, the chapter 7 discharge occurs about four months after the date the debtor files the petition with the clerk of the bankruptcy court.
-In chapter 13, the court generally grants the discharge as soon as practicable after the debtor completes all payments under the plan.
-Since chapter 13 plan may provide for payments to be made over three to five years, the discharge typically occurs about four years after the date of filing.
+In a Chapter 7 case, the bankruptcy court usually grants the discharge promptly on the expiration of the time fixed for filing a complaint objecting to discharge and the time fixed for filing a motion to dismiss the case for substantial abuse.
+Typically, the Chapter 7 discharge occurs about four months after the date the debtor files the petition with the clerk of the bankruptcy court.
+In Chapter 13, the court generally grants the discharge as soon as practicable after the debtor completes all payments under the plan.
+Since the Chapter 13 plan may provide for payments to be made over three to five years, the discharge typically occurs about four years after the date of filing.

 How does the debtor get a bankruptcy discharge?

 Unless there is litigation involving objections to the discharge, the debtor will usually automatically receive a discharge.
 The notice informs creditors generally that the debts owed to them have been discharged and that they should not attempt any further collection.
 They are cautioned in the notice that continuing collection efforts could subject them to punishment for contempt.